Alvarenga20/novaMark-shop/README.md

 - **AOS** (Animate on Scroll) – Smooth animations.

+-  **Local Storage** - Client-side storage solution that allows web applications to store key-value data persistently in the user's browser.

 ### Backend & Database

 - **MongoDB** – NoSQL database for storing product and user data.